-On February 9, 2021, the Company entered into a Convertible Note (the "UBI Note") with UBI for aggregate proceeds of \$2.0 million.
+On February 9, 2021, the Company entered into a convertible promissory note ("Convertible Note") with UBI (the "UBI Note") for aggregate proceeds of \$2.0 million.
 The UBI Note is due on demand on or after February 9, 2022.
 The UBI Note accrues simple interest at 5% per year and contains a number of provisions addressing automatic and optional conversion, events of default and prepayment.
 The proceeds from the UBI Note were used to repay \$2.0 million of principal on existing Convertible Notes.
 The UBI Note was converted into shares of the Company's Series A preferred stock pursuant to the Contribution and Exchange Agreement.